Paul, August 18, 2009

 It is at this first “growth” stage, however, that many people think their starter has begun to develop properly.
 It is rising which is, true, what you want your starter to do.
 However, the wrong critters are doing the rising and they don’t have much staying power.
 Soon, hopefully tomorrow, the starter will have deflated and then it will be a day or several before we see the next visible signs of activity.
 During this extended deflated period (in the water starter) is when people think their starter, which they thought had been going so well, has now died on them.

 Nope, it’s just a stage it goes through and for a water starter, it’s actually necessary to go through in order to start the pH lowering process.
-Without this stinky stuff and the acids they produce, the flour would never get a pH low enough to start up the “good guy” Lactobacillus sanfranciscensis which in turn start setting up the environment to one favourable to waking up the dormant yeast cells.
+Without this activity, sometimes including a stinky resident like Walter’s getting here, and the acids they produce, the flour would never get a pH low enough to start up the “good guy” Lactobacillus sanfranciscensis which in turn start setting up the environment to one favourable to waking up the dormant yeast cells.

 Which is what PJ is working on already: setting up shop for L.sanfranciscensis.